buildsbyyuan/buildsbyyuan/README.md

 ## 🎯 What I’m Focused On Right Now

-- Building small products and case studies to strengthen my product thinking
+- Building small projects and case studies to strengthen how I think about users, systems, and decisions
-- Exploring how data, UX, and behaviour shape real user decisions
+- Exploring how data, UX, and behaviour shape real customer actions
 - Learning from iteration, including mistakes, rework, and better second versions
-- Getting closer to industry through Product, fintech, and tech insight programmes
+- Getting closer to industry through fintech, Product, and Growth insight programmes
 - Exploring new ideas inspired by travel, place, and everyday user experience

-I am less focused on getting things right first time and more focused on improving how I think, decide, and build.
+I am less focused on getting things right first time and more focused on improving how I think, communicate, and build.

 ---

 ## 🚧 Current Work

 ### 🏙️ If Cities Had a UX Designer
-A product-style case study analysing London and Shanghai as user experiences.
+A case study analysing London and Shanghai as user experiences.

 **Focus:**
 - Mapping user journeys in real-world systems
 - Identifying friction, inefficiencies, and missed opportunities
-- Thinking about cities through a product and service design lens
+- Thinking about services, decisions, and environments through a user lens
-- Turning observation and research into structured product thinking
+- Turning observation and research into clearer recommendations

 🔗 [cities-ux-designer-london-china](https://github.com/buildsbyyuan/cities-ux-designer-london-china)